jazzband/wagtailmenus/README.rst

                 current_page, check_for_children, allow_repeating_parents,
                 original_menu_tag)

-These change would result in the following HTML output when rendering a :code:`ContactPage` instance in a main menu:
+These change would result in the following HTML output when rendering a ``ContactPage`` instance in a main menu:

 .. code:: html